dlokas159/Lokas-Daniel-Portfolio/networking-assignments/subnetting_and_maintaining_multiple_LANs.md

 ping 192.168.2.10 (failed)
 <img width="299" height="136" alt="Screenshot 2026-03-26 at 8 33 03 AM" src="https://github.com/user-attachments/assets/5589c920-5d54-4f67-8555-d24fcb70310b" />

-Are they on the same
+No, they are not on the same network.
-network?

 ### Scenario C
-Create:
-• Two PCs that look
-“similar” but are NOT
-on the same network
+Two PCs that look “similar” but are NOT on the same network
 <img width="347" height="285" alt="Screenshot 2026-03-26 at 8 35 05 AM" src="https://github.com/user-attachments/assets/12f98653-8369-4778-8a6e-f3e7fcc4095e" />

-• Two PCs that look
-“different” but ARE
-on the same network
+Two PCs that look “different” but ARE on the same network
 <img width="351" height="294" alt="Screenshot 2026-03-26 at 8 36 46 AM" src="https://github.com/user-attachments/assets/5ad3944f-7c72-4234-b9be-2a8a418f8fd8" />

 ## Assignment 2: